9 Christmas Gifts You Should Never Buy for Someone

 For a sensible gift that everyone loves, you can rarely go wrong with food.
 Whether it’s homemade baked goods, a gift card to a restaurant, or a basket full of snacks, edible gifts are always useful.

 A pet is a life-changing commitment, not a Christmas gift.
-The average lifespan for a pet is 8 to ten10years for a dog and 13 to 17 years for an indoor cat.
+The average lifespan for a pet is 8 to 10years for a dog and 13 to 17 years for an indoor cat.
 That means caring for another life for a decade or longer.

-Even if you know the person wants a pet, by giving them one as a gift you take away the ability to choose the right pet for them.
+Even if you know the person wants a pet, by giving them one as a gift you take away their ability to choose the right pet for them.
 They may want to rescue a certain kind of animal or buy it from a special breeder.
 You may get a breed or size that doesn’t work with their family.

 Instead of getting a pet, get a gift for their future pet.
 If you know the person wants a dog, get a fun collar.
-Or if the person is getting a cat get them some catnip.
+Or if the person is getting a cat, get them some catnip.

 9. A car